leenash02/COOBOT/README.md

 **IMPORTANT UPDATE!**
 This application uses Watson's Personality Insights service which has been set on the road to become deprecated.
 From the official IBM Cloud: "IBM will begin sunsetting IBM Watson Personality Insights on 1 December 2020.
 For a period of one year from this date, you will still be able to use Personality Insights.
 However, as of 1 December 2021, the offering will no longer be available."

+**NOTE**
+Please note that this is just a DEMO/proof of concept to showcase a student project.
+It is NOT meant to be used or relied on by actual students looking for coop/internship opportunities.
+However, it is a first step towards a final and fully reliable solution.

 **OVERVIEW**

 COOBOT is a senior project developed by two software engineering students from KSA.
-Please note that this is just a DEMO/proof of concept.
-It is NOT meant to be used or relied on by actual students looking for coop/internship opportunities.
-However, it is a first step towards a final and fully reliable solution.

 COOBOT was developed using the following technologies:
 - Framework: ASP.NET Core (+ ASP Boilerplate)